 You will be walked to the camp; it takes about 15 minutes at an easy pace.
 The last part is uphill.

 What happens in bad weather?

-Bushcraft courses are described as 2 day duration but run from Friday to Sunday; why is that?
+Bushcraft weekend experiences are described as 2 day duration but run from Friday to Sunday; why is that?

 As an example, the arrival time for the 2 Day Bushcraft Experience is 6pm on the Friday evening, finishing up late Sunday afternoon, so 2 days tuition.
 To describe this as a 3 day course would be disingenuous.

 Sorry, but no. We don’t allow pets due to the use of knives and axes etc.

 Looking after the woods in which we run our courses is very important to us.
 We have a moral and legal duty to ensure that we don’t have any negative impact.
 The woodland is a finite resource and has to be carefully managed.